whiprandolph/bestseller/Part 3 - The Deepest Revolution/12 - Sacred Responsibilities.md

 Bilgee even said his people don't use wolf pelts as bedding, even though they are far superior to sheep pelts, saying, "We respect the wolves too much...
 Tengger [God] is the father, the grassland is the mother, and the wolves kill only animals that harm the grassland.
 How could Tengger not bestow its favors on wolves?"

 People living in this way can generate tremendous wild abundance.
-In their book _A Basic Call to Consciousness_, Mohawk writers described how, when they were able to live in a fully traditional way, taking only what they needed and practicing strict conservation, they lived with "almost unimaginable abundance and variety of nuts, berries, roots, and herbs.
+In their book _A Basic Call to Consciousness_, Haudenosaunee writers described how, when they were able to live in a fully traditional way, taking only what they needed and practicing strict conservation, they lived with "almost unimaginable abundance and variety of nuts, berries, roots, and herbs.
 In addition to these, the rivers teemed with fish and the forest and its meadows abounded with game..."

 This is simply a gift economy in action, where people do not just share generously amongst themselves within their culture, but actively serve the nonhumans around them.
 The Mohawk writers noted, "ours is a Way of Life, and... our economy cannot be separated from the many aspects of our culture."
 I believe this is because they do not just share among each other while selfishly taking from the nonhumans.
 That practice of living in reciprocity doesn't just exist between people, but it's a responsibility towards nonhumans as well.